rzieba94/TetrisMultiPlayerClient/README.md

 If you have other version of Visual Studio there is a link for sfml library: http://www.sfml-dev.org/download/sfml/2.3.2/

 Autorzy/Authors:
-Marcin Muska³a
+Marcin MuskaÅ‚a
 Marek Nawrot
-Micha³ Œliwa
+MichaÅ‚ Åšliwa
-Rafa³ Ziêba
+RafaÅ‚ ZiÄ™ba